xavidop/alexa-ask-aws-cli-docker/README.md

 2. Added ASK_CLI_VERSION build argument in order to be able to work with different ASK CLI versions.
 3. Added git and zip packages that ASK CLI will use in its commands.
 4. Added Bespoken.
+5. Added jq and expect cli commands.
-5. Remove volumes.
+6. Remove volumes.
 I think it is not necessary in a simple docker image that I will use in my DevOps pipelines.
 In addition, you can use '-v' argument in `docker run` command whenever you want.

 ## ASK Config